 To maximise your time, we offer a range of included activities as part of your voyage, providing many options to engage, relax, learn and stay connected to the polar environment even when you are on board the ship.

-All Adventure Options are weather-permitting.
-Activity offerings vary by departure.
+are weather-permitting.
+Activity offerings vary by

-ZODIAC CRUISING
+ZODIAC CRUISING & SHORE EXCURSIONS